Popcorn Picks: Creed

 As expected, Rocky Balboa plays a pivotal role as Creed’s trainer while enduring his own battles as an aging widower.
 He not only adds a sense of familiarity and nostalgia to the film but Stallone’s chemistry with Jordan is undeniable, the two forging a poignant bond of mutual love and admiration that extends far beyond the boxing ring.
 With such genuine performances it’s no surprise both actors are enjoying early Oscar buzz.

 Speaking of Oscar buzz, director Ryan Coogler, who enjoyed his own in 2013 for his only other feature film, Fruitvale Station, which also starred Jordan, does a fine job ensuring Creed doesn’t get bogged down in sentimentality.
 There are numerous nods to the past Rocky films, of course, while the fight scenes are graphic and just unpredictable enough to keep the audience on their toes.
-But it’s the battle with his own inner demons that really defines both Creed as a character and Creed as a film.
+But it’s the battle with his own inner demons, and his fight to free himself from his father’s famous shadow, that really defines both Creed as a character and Creed as a film.

 At the Toronto press screening earlier this week, audience members shed tears and broke into applause at the film’s conclusion.
 If that’s any indication, a possible Creed franchise definitely has main event potential.